SatoryKono/bioactivity_data_acquisition/docs/etl_contract/08-implementation-guide.md

 ## Step 4: Implement the `extract()` Method

 Flesh out the `extract()` method in your pipeline class.
 This involves:

 1. Initializing a robust API client (as described in `03-extraction.md`).
 2. Implementing the logic to fetch all pages of data from the source.
 3. Returning the raw data as a DataFrame.

+Proceed to Step 5 once extraction results pass deterministic validation and schema checks.

 ## Step 5: Implement the `transform()` Method

 Flesh out the `transform()` method.
 This is typically an iterative process:

 1. Implement the core transformation logic (renaming, normalization, type casting).
 2. Run a `--dry-run` to see the validation errors from Pandera.
 3. Refine the transformation logic to fix the errors.
 4. Repeat until the `--dry-run` completes successfully.

+Advance to full test runs only after the dry-run completes without validation errors.

 **Workflow using the CLI:**